-Respondent shall not practice only under the supervision of veterinary medicine until a veterinarian supervisor is approved by the Board.
+Respondent shall not practice only under the supervision of veterinary medicine until a veterinariansupervisor is approved by the Board.
 The supervision directed may be continuous supervision, substantial supervision, partial supervision, or supervision by daily review, as deemed necessary by the Boardits designee.
 If the supervisor terminates or is otherwise no longer available, Respondent shall not practice until a new supervisor has been approved by the Board.
-All costs involved with practice supervision shall be borne by Respondent.